texfaq/texfaq.github.io/FAQ-editors.md

 operating systems; some are described below, but this is only a personal selection:

+- Unix:

-- Unix The commonest choices are [X]Emacs or
+  The commonest choices are [X]Emacs or
   `vim`, though several others are available.

   [GNU&nbsp;`emacs`](http://www.gnu.org/software/emacs/emacs.html)